Members

 Alanna Manning

 Alanna is from a small town just outside of the GTA.
 She is a very active person who enjoys most sports and outdoor activities.
 Alanna attended Alabama State University for her undergraduate degree in Biomedical Engineering and researched natural polymer adhesives.
 She was also a member of the women’s soccer team.
-For her M.A.Sc. research at the University of Toronto, she developed RNA nanoparticles for repeated systemic administration.
+For her M.A.Sc. research at the University of Toronto, she developed RNA nanoparticles for repeated systemic administration and her seminal publication in the journal Small won a Wiley publisher Top Viewed Article Award in 2025.
 Her current work involves the commercial development of RNA delivery platforms.

 Ana-Maria Oproescu